Transgender woman in hospice while awaiting court ruling

 “Aimee is now in hospice care at home.
 It is truly heartbreaking,” said Dana Chicklas, spokeswoman at the American Civil Liberties Union of Michigan.

 Stephens worked as an embalmer and funeral home director at R.G. and G.R.
 Harris Funeral Home in Garden City.
-She was fired in 2013 when she told her boss that she wanted to be known as Aimee, not Anthony, and would report to work wearing a conservative skirt suit or dress.
+She was fired in 2013 when she told her boss that she wanted to be known as Aimee and would report to work wearing a conservative skirt suit or dress.

 Thomas Rost said Stephens' dress would be a distraction for grieving families.